-Submit a narrative summarizing the design approach to achieve credit compliance, list related applicable SCA standards, and confirm the project's lighting zone classification.
+- Submit a narrative summarizing the design approach to achieve credit compliance, list related applicable SCA standards, and confirm the project's lighting zone classification. - Complete light trespass analysis.

-- Submit a narrative description of the results of the exterior lighting photometrics analysis stating: - Which compliance option was applied to meet the uplight and light trespass requirements. - A summary of strategies used to achieve requirements including any specific challenges or areas that are not compliant. - Submit plans of the exterior lighting photometrics corresponding to the narrative.
-Site lighting plans must clearly illustrate: - Property and GSG project boundaries - Five-foot boundaries beyond public walkways, bikeways, plazas, or parking lots - Centerline of streets, alleys, or corridors, - · Location of fixtures and fixture types - Label site elements that require lighting including primary entryways, and emergency exits.
+- Submit a narrative description of the results of light trespass analysis stating: - Which compliance option was applied to meet the uplight and light trespass requirements. - A summary of strategies used to achieve requirements including any specific challenges or areas that are not compliant. - Provide plans of the exterior lighting photometrics corresponding to the narrative.
+Site lighting plans must clearly illustrate: - Property and GSG project boundaries - · Five-foot boundaries beyond public walkways, bikeways, plazas, or parking lots - Centerline of streets, alleys, or corridors, - Location of fixtures and fixture types - Label site elements that require lighting including primary entryways, and emergency exits.